 The pollution of Earth's orbits by debris represents a pressing environmental problem.
 Recognizing that geopolitical factors hinder the adoption of a multilateral solution, several experts advocate for a polycentric governance system, inspired by Elinor Ostrom's work.
-This paper assesses the viability of such a proposal.
+This article assesses the viability of such a proposal.
 It finds that the global network of space organizations exhibits some of the structural characteristics of a polycentric system.
-However, arrangements concluded among these organizations fail to promote sustainability norms and interviews with key stakeholders reveal the absence of several favorable factors for a sustainable polycentric governance system.
-The paper concludes that a polycentric structure alone does not guarantee the emergence of sustainable governance.
+However, arrangements concluded among these organizations fail to promote sustainability norms, and interviews with key stakeholders reveal the absence of several favorable factors for a sustainable polycentric governance system.
+The article concludes that a polycentric structure alone does not guarantee the emergence of sustainable governance.
 As orbital space is a relatively "easy case" for applying polycentricity theory to the global commons, this research serves as a reminder about the limitations of polycentric approaches in global environmental politics.

-Keywords

-Polycentricity; Space sustainability; space debris; space governance.
+Keywords: Polycentricity, space sustainability, space debris, space governance